January Uprising: Outcome on the ground

+Coat of arms of the Polish National Government, visually alluding to a potential Polish–Lithuanian–Ruthenian Commonwealth.
+The arms combine the Polish White Eagle, the Lithuanian Vytis, and the Ruthenian representation of Archangel Michael.

 Apart from the efforts of Sweden, diplomatic intervention by foreign powers on behalf of Poland was on the balance unhelpful in drawing attention away from the aim of Polish national unity towards its social divisions.
 It alienated Austria, which had maintained friendly neutrality towards Poland and not interfered with Polish activities in Galicia.
 It prejudiced public opinion among radical groups in Russia that until then had been friendly because they regarded the uprising as a social, rather than a national, insurgency.
 It also stirred the Russian government to ever more brutal suppression of hostilities and repression against its Polish participants, who had grown in strength.

 In addition to the thousands who fell in battle, 128 men were hanged under the personal supervision of Mikhail Muravyov 'Muravyov the Hangman', and 9,423 men and women were exiled to Siberia, 2,500 men according to Russia's own estimates.
 The historian Norman Davies gives the number as 80,000 and noted it was the single largest deportation in Russian history.
 Whole villages and towns were burned down.
 All economic and social activities were suspended, and the szlachta was ruined through the confiscation of property and exorbitant taxes.
 Such was the brutality of Russian troops that their actions were condemned throughout Europe.
 Count Fyodor Berg, the newly appointed governor, Namiestnik of Poland, and the successor to Muravyov, employed harsh measures against the population and intensified systematic Russification in an effort to eradicate Polish traditions and culture.